-Reading Horizons is the program we are currently using to help our dyslexic son learn to read.
+This post is a review for Reading Horizons.
+This is the language program we are using to help our eleven year old dyslexic son learn to read.

 What is Reading Horizons?